Fortifications of Diyarbakır: Conservation

-From 2000 to 2007, begun during the Mayorship of Feridun Çelik, a major restoration of the Fortress' walls was executed.
+From 2000 to 2007, begun during the Mayorship of Feridun Çelik, a major restoration of the walls was executed.
 Buildings that were built directly on the wall were removed, the walls were cleaned and a park was given place alongside the walls.
-Though the walls and fortress itself were once compared to the Great Wall of China, this started to change as wars broke out during 2015; walls from the fortress collapsed, along with a mosque, two churches, and the homes of many civilians, forcing some sections to be abandoned.
+Though the walls and fortress itself were once compared to the Great Wall of China, this started to change as fighting broke out during 2015; walls from the fortress collapsed, along with a mosque, two churches, and the homes of many civilians, forcing some sections to be abandoned.

 As the war continued, the government of Turkey and UNESCO jointly began a reconstruction and preservation effort, intending to complete it within two years, starting with the demolition of part of the city.
 On July 4, 2015, UNESCO added the fortress and Hevsel Gardens Cultural Landscape to UNESCO's World Heritage List.
 UNESCO's main focus was to protect the environment of the land itself, more than the heritage of the land.
 The Turkish Prime Minister also spoke of plans to reconstruct the city walls as a great tourist attraction intended to resemble Paris; this provoked considerable controversy in Diyarbakır, with some locals arguing that they would lose their ancient culture heritage.